theallen77/streaming/README.md

 **IF YOU WANT TO ADD A SITE, FOLLOW THESE STEPS**

-You can leave your sites in the reddit [suggestions post](https://www.reddit.com/r/FREEMEDIAHECKYEAH/comments/ccrmsv/changelog_plans_suggestions/) and I'll do all the work for you.
-If you want to add your sites manually please follow the steps below.
-Thank you to all contributers!
+You can leave your sites in the reddit [suggestions post](https://www.reddit.com/r/FREEMEDIAHECKYEAH/comments/ccrmsv/changelog_plans_suggestions/) and I'll do all the work for you!
+Otherwise follow the steps below to add sites manually.
+Thank you to all contributers! <3

 1. Change url via [tinyurl.com](https://tinyurl.com/)
 2. Copy this * [Site Name](tinyurl link) - ()